 12. Prospective Adopter's Case Record

-A prospective adopter's case record must be set up as soon as the registration of interest is accepted.
-It must contain:
+A prospective adopter's case record must be set up as soon as an initial interview is requested It must contain:

 - The information and reports obtained by the agency;